The role of the local governing body

 Craig

-Craig Bird , Local Parent Governor
+Craig Bird , Vice Chair, Local Parent Governor

 Term of Office: 14/01/2022 – 13/01/2026 appointed by academy parents